 After specifying the QoS framework used, in the QoS setup section, the user can now create individual rules for scenarios that require the use of traffic control and data priority manipulation.

-Checkbox: Tick this option to enable the rule specified.
+The following parameters will be available for configuration: Checkbox: Tick this option to enable the rule specified.

 Name: Enter a custom name for the rule being created here.
 This name is used for identification.